When the Bond Vigilantes Sleep · A Five-Part Analysis

 ⚠️ METHODOLOGY NOTE: The PTI score of L≈48 reflects the author's real-time institutional assessment incorporating executive action pace through early 2026.
 Published indices score the US higher: Freedom House 83/100 (2024 report), V-Dem LDI ≈0.65–0.72 (scaled: ~65–72).
 The divergence reflects the PTI's faster update cycle, weighting toward institutional constraint erosion, and incorporation of events post-dating published index coverage.
 All claims should be evaluated under both the author's PTI and established indices.

 Source: 1,656 observations across 91 countries.
 Panel regression: implied yield = 15 − 0.12 × Liberty.
 US 2025 residual: −4.7pp.
-Note: This panel specification differs from the canonical cross-section model (Y = 33.05 − 0.35 × Liberty, R²=0.37, n=32) because it averages across historical yield regimes.
+Note: This panel specification differs from the canonical cross-section model (Y = 33.05 − 0.35 × Liberty, R²=0.37, n=32; core sample; see Sovereign Spread Limitations section for expanded-sample results).
+The 35bp coefficient is an upper bound from the core n=32 sample; the expanded n=64 sample with GDP controls yields ~4.6bp per Liberty point.
 The cross-section model is preferred for current-year pricing; the panel model captures the long-run historical relationship.

 Graphic 05